Modi flag bearer of Indian culture, tradition: HM Amit Shah in Karnataka

 Shah here on this day didn't miss the chance to attack the previous governments for their wrong interpretation of secularism, preventing them from honouring the best things of the country.

-The Union Home Minister told PTI,"But after a long interval we have a Prime Minister who sends across the message that we have a lot to give to the world."
+The Union Home Minister told PTI, "But after a long interval we have a Prime Minister who sends across the message that we have a lot to give to the world."

 HM Amit Shah to launch POLNET 2.0 armed with multi-media

-However, on Saturday, Karnataka's former Chief Minister and Congress leader Siddaramaiah sought to know why Shah didn't visit the flood-hit areas and assess if funds provided by the Centre were enough, before "brainwashing" people to accept his "divisive policies".
+However, on Saturday, Karnataka's former chief minister and Congress leader Siddaramaiah sought to know why Shah didn't visit the flood-hit areas and assess if funds provided by the Centre were enough, before "brainwashing" people to accept his "divisive policies".